ccp84/go_north/README.md

 ### display_instructions() function:

 This function first makes use of the `clear_terminal()` function to clear the screen.
-It prints out the game instructions using a multi line string, and then calls `verify_first_choice()` to loop the user back to their start of game choices once again.
+It prints out the game instructions using a multi-line string and then calls `verify_first_choice()` to loop the user back to their start of game choices once again.

 ![Display instructions](documentation/display_instructions.png)

 ### start_game() function:

 The `start_game()` function is responsible for the main running of the game.
-It firstly uses the `clear_terminal()` function to clear the game window ensuring the new game starts at the top of the screen.
+It first uses the `clear_terminal()` function to clear the game window ensuring the new game starts at the top of the screen.
 It then builds a new game using the `Game` class storing this as the object `new_game`.
-Within this object the journey the user is taken on is stored in an object built from the `Pathway` class.
+Within this object, the journey the user is taken on is stored in an object built from the `Pathway` class.

 A `while` loop is initialised, checking against `new_game.game_level` which will hold the user in the current game.
 During this time they are guided through the pathway with `display_option()` showing them each set of 4 options to choose from, and `handle_response()` either increasing or decreasing their `game_level` based on the option chosen.